gameproxy/gameproxy.github.io/info/terms.md

 **2.4.** By creating Your account You agree to defend, indemnify and hold harmless GameProxy and its admins against all losses, claims, liabilities and damages whatsoever.
 You may not falsely represent GameProxy in any circumstances.

 **2.5.** You may terminate Your account by emailing [support@gameproxy.host](mailto:support@gameproxy.host).
 It may take as much time as is needed for GameProxy to respond to terminate Your account.
 By terminating Your account You are no longer subject to section 2 of these Terms.

+**2.6.** If GameProxy finds a game that isn't attributed correctly when the original source is obvious, we are allowed to modify your game to add the attribution.

 ## 3. Content
 **3.1.** GameProxy supports freedom of speech, however, GameProxy's products and services are intended for a wide audience, and so some content could be inappropriate for other GameProxy users.
 You may not use the services in a way that: